TD Cowen lifts NOV Inc [NOV] price estimate. Who else is bullish?

-NOV Inc [NYSE: NOV] surged by $0.61 during the normal trading session on while it closed the day at $18.50.
+NOV Inc [NYSE: NOV] gained 2.53% on the last trading session, reaching $19.04 price per share at the time.
 The company report on March 6, 2024 at 5:00 PM that NOV Appoints Patricia Martinez to the Board of Directors.

 NOV Inc. (NYSE: NOV) announced today the appointment of Patricia Martinez to NOV’s Board of Directors, effective March 6, 2024.